MisterJulsen/MinecraftCommunityServer/rules.md

 > [!NOTE]
 > This list of rules may be incomplete and may not cover all situations.
 The server management may take action in some special cases, even if this is not clearly stated here.

-> [!NOTE]
-> We may change any of these rules in the future.
-We will let you know after a rule has been changed.
+> We may change any of these rules in the future and will let you know after a rule has been changed, once the server has launched.

 ## Table of contents
 - [General rules](#general-rules) _General rules for the server_
 - [Private areas](#private-areas) _Rules about what players can do in their own, private areas_
 - [Public areas](#public-areas) _Rules about the usage of public areas_
 - [Server resource usage](#server-resource-usage) _How to use the server considerately_
+- [Public railway network](#public-railways) _Rules for an organized public railway network_
 - [Our recommendations](#our-recommendations) _What we think might have an positive effect on the community without forcing it_
 - [Definitions](#definitions) _What we mean by some terms_